Pineapple Fiber: A Sustainable Option For Your Future Fashion

 The Story of Pineapple Fiber

-In addition to producing pineapple fiber garments for the colonizers, Filipinos utilized the compostable fiber to create one of their traditional garments called the Barong Tagalog.
 It is a long, white shirt adorned with distinctive embroidery, worn by men for weddings, special gatherings, and other formal occasions.
 It is no wonder that the Philippines takes pride in pineapple fiber.

 Regarding pineapple fiber manufacturing, it requires the skilled art of manually stripping the leaves of the plant.
 The outer skin is removed, leaving only the long, white fibers underneath, in a process known as stripping.
-Next, the fibers undergo a process called retting, where they are soaked in water to soften the impurities and facilitate their removal.
-Degumming is the subsequent process to eliminate unwanted components.
-Artisans often use brushing or combing to remove impurities, although they can also manually hand-pick them, which is a more time-consuming method.

 Afterwards, the degummed pineapple fibers are dried using either the air-drying method or mechanical drying to accelerate the process.
 Finally, the pineapple fibers are spun into yarns or threads, typically utilizing spinning machinery.
-The machine twists the fibers together, creating continuous strands for various pineapple fiber applications, including DIY projects, fashion, accessories, and hand crafts.

 Pros and Cons of Pineapple Fiber